brandur/sorg/content/nanoglyphs-drafts/025-logs.md

 <img src="/photographs/nanoglyphs/025-logs/sentry-trace@2x.png" alt="Distributed Sentry trace" class="img_constrained">

 * **Structured logging:** Added structured logging and a canonical log line to the project, and tried JSON instead of logfmt for the first time.
-It's great.
+It has some serious benefits.
 More on this below.

 * **GitHub Actions:** Amazingly, the tests were in good shape despite no CI process.
 I've been a bit of a GitHub Actions fanatic over the last couple years, and adding some for the project was one my first moves.
 Linting, testing, executable start tests, and migration checks all run in separate parallel jobs.
 The entire workflow takes one minute to run, meaning that between the time you push a branch and navigate to the pull request in your browser, it's usually already done.

-    Site note: It _is_ possible to write a thorough test suite which is also fast.
-Don't let anyone tell you differently.
-I'd even go further to say that this is an absolute necessity for continued development velocity as a company grows.
-(At `$lastJob` we had many _single_ test cases took more than a minute to run, but worse yet, "staff" engineers who insisted that a test suite which would take a week to run if not for massive parallelization was an inevitable byproduct of success, a sentiment from which I'm still experiencing PTSD.)
+    One of my strongly held beliefs is that it is possible to write a thorough test suite which is also fast, even for a large project. (`$lastJob`: We had many _single_ test cases took more than a minute to run, but worse yet, "staff" engineers who insisted that a test suite which would take a week to run if not for massive parallelization was an inevitable byproduct of success, a sentiment from which I'm still experiencing PTSD.)
 More on this in a future issue.

 * **Graceful restarts:** We're running on Heroku, where dynos are restarted once a day, or sooner if the application is deployed, so it's important that programs are able to handle restarts gracefully, waiting for existing connections to finish up before exiting, similar to what Puma or Unicorn does for you in Ruby.
 Luckily, recent augmentations to Go's HTTP server make this [absolutely trivial](https://golang.org/pkg/net/http/#example_Server_Shutdown) to implement.